Retrolisthesis, or backward slippage of a vertebra, is an uncommon joint dysfunction.

 - proteins and amino acids, such as meats, soybeans, and lentils

-Your doctor can recommend a physical therapist who can also teach you techniques for lifting, bending, and sitting.
+Your doctor can recommend a physical therapist who can teach you techniques for lifting, bending, and sitting.
 Exercise and physical therapy can help with weight management.
 They can also improve:

 - pain relief